Election Day · September 16, 2026

 Dear Bocar Owners,

-• Respond to both DBPR compliance matters and restore the association to good standing
+• DBPR compliance — respond to all five active state complaints and restore the association to good standing

-I have lived at Bocar for nearly 20 years and care deeply about this community and the people who live here.
-My goal is simple: help stabilize the association, rebuild our financial structure, and put Bocar back on a solid foundation.
+I have lived at Bocar for nearly 20 years.
+My goal is simple: stabilize the finances, pursue the legal claims we are owed, and put Bocar back on solid ground.

 Sincerely,